syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-PDF-in-UWP.md

 //"App" is the class of Portable project.
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;

-//Open an existing PowerPoint presentation using (IPresentation pptxDoc = Presentation.Open(assembly.GetManifestResourceStream("Convert_PowerPoint_Presentation_to_PDF.Assets.Input.pptx")))
+//Open an existing PowerPoint presentation. using (IPresentation pptxDoc = Presentation.Open(assembly.GetManifestResourceStream("Convert_PowerPoint_Presentation_to_PDF.Assets.Input.pptx")))
 {
     //Convert the PowerPoint document to PDF document.